Youth detention center: Zero Tolerance Policies in Juvenile Court Schools

-“…a widespread application to minor offenses can be attributed to the "Broken Windows" theory of crime.
+"…a widespread application to minor offenses can be attributed to the "Broken Windows" theory of crime.
 This theory analogizes the spread of crime to a few broken windows in a building that go un-repaired and consequently attract vagrants who break more windows and soon become squatters".

-Stephen Hoffman in his article, "Zero Benefit: Estimating the Effect of Zero Tolerance Discipline Policies on Racial Disparities in School Discipline" states that, “...zero tolerance discipline policies are associated with poorer school climate, lower student achievement, higher dropout rates…” At Juvenile Court Schools, students are expected to follow a set of rules.
+Stephen Hoffman in his article, "Zero Benefit: Estimating the Effect of Zero Tolerance Discipline Policies on Racial Disparities in School Discipline" states that, "...zero tolerance discipline policies are associated with poorer school climate, lower student achievement, higher dropout rates…" At Juvenile Court Schools, students are expected to follow a set of rules.
 The rules at the Court Schools differ from those at traditional schools; they are more punitive.

 Concerns and criticism

 Two major concerns in regard to juvenile detention centers and long-term confinement facilities have been raised: overcrowding and ineffectiveness.
 As the number of juvenile cases has increased in the past 15 years, so has the number of juveniles spending time in secure and confined facilities.
 As a result, the system has become overcrowded, often leading to a shortage of available beds.

 Overcrowding exists in many facilities for juveniles, and in overcrowded juvenile detention centers and correctional facilities increased violence can occur.
 Furthermore, overcrowding can lead to a shortage of necessary and promised programs and services in the facility.
 Underfunding an overcrowded facility can lead to a shortage of services for the youth, such as education and mental health services.

 Apart from overcrowding, the overall efficacy of juvenile secure facilities in the life of youth has been questioned.
 The high juvenile recidivism rate has caused many critics to question the overall efficacy of secure detention centers and confinement facilities.

+Some Youth Detention Centers have earned a street term known as "Gladiator Schools" by the wards who were incarcerated there.
+An oral history of stories from inside the California Youth Authority is documented by David Reeve (2017-2024).
+"Gladiator School: Stories from Inside YTS (An oral history from those who were incarcerated in the California Youth Authority)".